ArielOrtizBobea/arielortizbobea.github.io/pages/advising.md

 These programs have different admissions criteria.
 Please consult the respective websites for more details.

 The AEM, PAM and ECON PhD programs are fully funded and admission decisions are made by a committee and not by individual faculty.
+As a result, it is not necessary to reach out to me before applying.
+I am happy to discuss your fit before applying but note I have no influence in admissions.

-The NRE PhD program is largely externally funded; prospective students typically secure some external support before applying (e.g. Fulbright scholarship).
+In contrast, the NRE PhD program is largely externally funded.
+Prospective students typically secure external support (e.g. Fulbright scholarship) before reaching out to me to discuss fit.

 ## Postdocs